 According to a DEA directive issued in 2018, “Products and materials that are made from the cannabis sativa plant and which fall outside the CSA definition of marijuana… are not controlled under the CSA.
 Such products may accordingly be sold and otherwise distributed throughout the United States without restriction under the CSA.”

 Cannabis oil and CBD have similarities but some important differences for users.
 Both are cannabinoids that can be found in all cannabis plants including hemp and marijuana.
-Cannabinoids are the substances secreted by the flowers of the cannabis plant and contain natural medicinal properties, offering relief from conditions including anxiety, pain, nausea, and inflammation.
+Cannabinoids are the substances secreted by the flowers of the cannabis plant and contain natural medicinal properties.

 CBD is usually extracted from hemp, not marijuana.
 Only Congress is allowed to add a substance to the controlled substances list.
 For these reasons, hemp growers are not happy with the DEA’s statement.
 The DEA holds that cannabinoids, in general, have always been considered a controlled substance.

 While the DEA cannot add or remove substances from the list, it appears that the organization may have been correct in their statement that CBD is already illegal.
 Congress has been attempting to pass legislation to remove CBD from the controlled substances list.
 This wouldn’t be necessary if it was not considered a controlled substance.
 Source

 The Farm Bill, passed in 2014, made the production of hemp legal under approved pilot agricultural programs.
 This was intended for research purposes.
 Hemp contains less than 0.3% THC.
 Though hemp technically contains THC, the THC is not psychoactive in such a small amount and usually below .3%.